 The Story of Sidney Randolph (b.
 1868-1874; d.
 1896)

-According to journalist and activist Ida B. Wells, who had spent the previous five years researching lynchings throughout the South, Randolph’s murder fell in line with many typical lynch law actions she had observed against Black men.
-In a speech given to the Anti-Lynching Society in Washington, D.C. a few weeks after his murder, she said, “Many a negro is lynched as a scapegoat for another man’s crime.
+In a speech given to the Anti-Lynching Society in Washington, D.C. a few weeks after Randoolph’s murder, Ida B. Wells said of it, “Many a negro is lynched as a scapegoat for another man’s crime.
 An editorial in one of the papers clearly states that the lynching of Sidney Randolph, the negro lynched in Montgomery County, Md, was instigated by the real murderer of Sadie Buxton.
 Randolph was a scapegoat” (Washington Evening Star: July 24, 1896, page 12).

 Narrative of Sidney Randolph